guilatrova/latrovacommits-articles/posts/2021/2021-05-03-consistent-integrations/post.en-us.md

-# How we built an agnostic microservice plataform for all integrations
+# How we built an agnostic microservice platform for all integrations

-At Mimic we have the challenge of integrating with several third parties ([ifood](https://techcrunch.com/tag/ifood/), [Uber](https://techcrunch.com/tag/uber-eats/), [Rappi](https://techcrunch.com/tag/rappi/)) without exposing/leaking details to our main microservice.
-Each integration has its own challenges as [I discussed briefly before](https://blog.guilatrova.dev/architectural-challenges-on-integrating-rappi/) in this blog, but in the end all the details should be solved individually and finally somehow fit in our external interface.
+At Mimic, we have the challenge of integrating with several third parties ([ifood](https://techcrunch.com/tag/ifood/), [Uber](https://techcrunch.com/tag/uber-eats/), [Rappi](https://techcrunch.com/tag/rappi/)) without exposing/leaking details to our main microservice.
+Each integration has its challenges as [I discussed briefly before](https://blog.guilatrova.dev/architectural-challenges-on-integrating-rappi/) in this blog, but in the end, all the details should be solved individually and finally somehow fit in our external interface.

 In that sense, the kitchen does not have to understand the inner details of each integration.
 Instead, we must make common or **normalize** the orders to a known standard that our system understands.